 Our local-global delivery model combines a responsive local presence within or near our clients with the efficiencies, reach and flexibility of our global delivery centers for scale.
-We sourced 56%, 62% and 64% of our revenue from onshore delivery, where our delivery personnel are within the geography of the client, in the nine months ended December 31, 2021 and the fiscal years ended March 31, 2021 and 2020, respectively, compared to 42%, 38% and 36% of our revenues from offshore delivery (including nearshore) (where our delivery personnel are outside of the geography of the client), respectively.
-We had 3,660, 2,536 and 2,451 onshore employees delivering services in the nine months ended December 31, 2021 and the fiscal years ended March 31, 2021 and 2020, respectively, compared to 17,278, 8,933 and 7,823 offshore employees delivering services for the same periods respectively.
+We sourced 56%, 62% and 64% of our revenue from onshore delivery, where our delivery personnel are within the geography of the client, in the fiscal years ended March 31, 2022, 2021 and 2020, respectively, compared to 44%, 38% and 36% of our revenues from offshore delivery (including nearshore) (where our delivery personnel are outside of the geography of the client), respectively.
+We had 3,807, 2,536 and 2,451 onshore employees delivering services in the fiscal years ended March 31, 2022, 2021 and 2020, respectively, compared to 17,487, 8,933 and 7,823 offshore employees delivering services for the same periods respectively.
 We had 25 delivery centers in nine countries supported by sales offices in 35 cities worldwide, as of the date hereof.
 We continue to invest in new offices, engineering and other software, our solutions team and our quality review team, technology demonstration projects and client workshops, and dedicated support at various engagement levels.
 We believe these investments will deliver returns over time as we continue to scale our business.